rolandkofler/token-presale/README.md

 Within scope are all solidity and EVM related exploits

 ## Submission deadline
-The official bug bounty ends on the day the presale contract is deployed on mainnet Even then major and severe bugs will be rewarded, but you have to contact sikoba in private over a secure channel.
+The official bug bounty ends on the day the presale contract is deployed on mainnet.

+Even then major and severe bugs will be rewarded, but you have to contact sikoba in private over a secure channel.

 ### The following from the Gnosis Bounty hunt applies for this private phase:
 If you comply with the policies below when reporting a security issue to us, we will not initiate a lawsuit or law enforcement investigation against you in response to your report.